4SAMU/react-activenav-button/README.md

-## react-active-nav-button
+## react-activenav-button

-`react-active-nav-button` is a custom React hook that provides a simple way to manage and update the active link/button state in a navigation component.
+`react-activenav-button` is a custom React hook that provides a simple way to manage and update the active link/button state in a navigation component.

 ### Installation